XRPLF/ci/docker/ubuntu/README.md

   ${CONTAINER_IMAGE}
 ```

-This avoids that you need to build the dependencies each time you run the image.
+This avoids the need to build the dependencies each time you run the image.

 #### Building the binary